 We have seen a large area of growth at Key Stage 2.
 31 primary schools have adopted Latin as their main foreign language using the Minimus and Maximum Classics courses, and we're currently working to establish regular, long-term support for these pioneering teachers.

-2023-4 will be all about making the most of the region’s burgeoning classics community by facilitating opportunities for mentoring, networking, and resource sharing between local schools.
+Moving forward, we will be all about making the most of the region’s burgeoning classics community by facilitating opportunities for mentoring, networking, and resource sharing between local schools.
 We are also keen to support innovative approaches to classics teaching at Key Stage 3 by developing materials that will enhance the curricula of subjects like English, history, and citizenship.

 The network’s links to the Department of Classics, Ancient History, and Archaeology at the University of Birmingham and the local branch of the Classical Association provide additional ongoing support and enrichment, including an annual INSET day for teachers, a revision conference for sixth-formers, and regular public lectures from academics and public figures.